sindresorhus/sindresorhus.github.com/source/content/apps/icon-preview.md

 - Drag and drop an image onto the Dock icon or menu bar icon to preview it there.
 - Click the Dock icon to pick an icon.
 - Right-click the Dock icon while the app is running for more actions.
 - In Finder, right-click an image file, and select “Open With › Icon Preview” to set it as the Dock icon.
+To instead set it as the menu bar icon, press the <kbd>Option</kbd> key while doing this.

 #### Preview multiple icons